Fractional Importance: History

 Despite several independent releases and playing nearly 1000 shows, Fractional failed to see commercial success and parted ways in 2005 to pursue other projects.
 Douglas Gledhill formed the band Un:armed with his brother Derek Gledhill.
 Nate Perry went on to play in the band Manic who released two EP's on Suretone/Interscope Records in 2007.

+In 2008, 3 songs from the band appeared in the video game Popstar Guitar.